Data Breach Policy

 Containment and Recovery

-- TRLC IT Helpdesk will firstly determine if the breach is still occurring.
+- TRLC Support Team will firstly determine if the breach is still occurring.
 If so, the appropriate steps will be taken immediately to minimise the effect of the breach.

-- An initial assessment will be made by TRLC IT Helpdesk in liaison with relevant department to establish the severity of the breach.
+- An initial assessment will be made by TRLC Support Team in liaison with relevant department to establish the severity of the breach.

-- The IT Helpdesk will establish whether there is anything that can be done to recover any losses and limit the damage the breach could cause, as well as who may need to be notified as part of the initial containment including the police, where appropriate.
+- The Support Team will establish whether there is anything that can be done to recover any losses and limit the damage the breach could cause, as well as who may need to be notified as part of the initial containment including the police, where appropriate.

 - Advice from experts across TRLC may be sought in resolving the incident promptly.